 Early intervention & other services

-First Voice members provide early childhood intervention services to more than 1,000 children living with deafness or hearing loss in Australia and New Zealand.
+First Voice members provide early childhood intervention services to children living with deafness or hearing loss in Australia, New Zealand and across the globe.
+First Voice members support the majority of children under six with hearing loss in Australia and the vast majority of families who have chosen a hearing and speaking future for their children.
 This is one of the largest cohorts of children receiving early intervention services for hearing loss in the world.

 Some of our members also provide hearing screening and adult related services.